 Unaccompanied children in Europe and the United States face similar challenges and vulnerabilities, including risks of trafficking, exploitation, lack of protection, and psychological distress.
 These adversities often result in traumatic experiences, loneliness, mental health struggles, substance abuse, and, in some cases, radicalization or engagement with anti-system groups.

 However, significant differences exist between regions due to variations in child protection systems, migration policies, and available support structures.
 In Europe, many children on the move arrive due to war.
-In Slovakia, for example, the majority of unaccompanied migrant children come from Ukraine, as Slovakia is primarily a transit country rather than a final destination for other nationalities.
-While Slovakia has a structured child protection system and has ratified key EU and international agreements on child protection, challenges persist in implementing these frameworks effectively.
-Trauma-informed care has only recently gained traction, and many child protection professionals lack access to specialized training.
-Additionally, the right to self-determination remains weaker in Central and Eastern European countries, as there is no clear procedural guidance on determining the best interests of the child.
+In Slovakia, for example, the majority of unaccompanied migrant children come from Ukraine Slovakia has a structured child protection system and has ratified the UN Convention on the Rights of the Child.
+Trauma-informed care is still a developing concept in this context, and our hope is to partner with child protection professionals who may benefit from more specialized training.
+We also need to ensure that we have robust procedural guidance on determining the best interests of the child.

-KIND plays a crucial role in advocating for clearer self-determination practices, promoting trauma-informed care, and providing Know Your Rights (KYR) training to ensure that unaccompanied children receive the protection and support they need.
+KIND plays a crucial role in advocating for practices aligned with social work values focused on respecting the views and wishes of the child, promoting trauma-informed care, and providing Know Your Rights (KYR) training to ensure that unaccompanied children receive the protection and support they need.

 What does respecting a child’s right to self-determination look like in practice?
 Can you share a moment when a child made a decision that shaped their future?